AvinashShrikhande/Exploratory_Data_Analysis_CristianoRonaldo-/README.md

-# Exploratory_Data_Analysis_CristianoRonaldo-
+# Exploratory_Data_Analysis_CristianoRonaldo
-Cristiano Ronaldo Data Analysis
+Exploratory Data Analysis - Cristiano Ronaldo .csv Dataset
+Cleaning & transforming the data so that we can feed proper structured data to Machine Learning Model.